michaellatman/Arduino-VEX/README.md

 Arduino-VEX
 =========

-VEX-Arduino is a library for interacting with VEX motors/servos using simple commands.
+Arduino-VEX is a library for interacting with VEX motors/servos using simple commands.

 Features
   - Multiple motors!